Walk2Work Day 10 March 2021

 Walking is a wonderful, healthy and fun part of every journey.
 Join us to celebrate this very human way of moving on Walk2Work Day 10 March 2021.

 "We expect Walk2Work Day 2021 to be a hyperlocal celebration of walking, with organisations having a morning tea or similar recognition for anyone who walked from home, bus, ferry, train or distant car park.
 Two lots of fifteen minutes will cover the basics of activity for adults and is really easy to fit into the working day."
 Andy Smith, President Living Streets Aotearoa

-- visit the Facebook event for more details and keep up to date
+- visit FaceBook for more details and keep up to date

-- check your local council website for details
+- check your local council website for detail

 Research reported in the British Medical Journal showed that people using public transport had lower body mass indices than those that travel by private transport - more support for the positive health benefits of active and public transport.

 You can walk almost anywhere, at any time, in any weather for free.
 And if it's that bit too far catch a bus or train for your health, and the health of our planet.

 It’s easy and starts with one step - walk 1000 metres, about 1300 steps or 12 minutes and you will

 Gain energy; tone your legs, bum and tum; use up 74 calories (for a 70kg person); lift your mood; improve balance and coordination